A mortgage broker can get you better deals from banks

 Sabadell continues to give the best mortgage offer for non-residents

 Since the beginning of 2024, Sabadell has made the most competitive offers.
-This trend persisted into March when Sabadell presented the best offer among all banks in Spain at 3.25%.
-The offer was for a variable-rate mortgage with a 15-year term, including life insurance.
-The 3.25% rate was fixed for the first year, followed by 1.35% plus the 12-month Euribor for the remainder of the term.
+This trend persisted into April when Sabadell presented the best offer among all banks in Spain at 2.98%

 Sabadell offers a variety of options, including fixed and variable rates, allowing borrowers to choose a mortgage solution that aligns with their financial goals.
 Read on for essential information to consider when choosing a Sabadell mortgage.